rootonchair/cnn-visualization/README.md

 # CNN - Visualization

 Using vgg16 to visualize what CNN "sees"

-Applying it to image to change effect.
+Applying it to image to change the effect.

 ## Result